 STOVL Issues

 Carrier planners have long wrestled with the issue of integrating the F-35B STOVL onto flight decks.
 The aircraft are not designed for catapult launch, and would require specific launch-and-recovery operations apart from other aircraft types flown from the ships, the senior Navy official said.
 They also have different range and ordnance-carrying capabilities than the carrier version.
+Development of the STOVL version has hit a number of engineering snags, including weight, power and heat issues, and the program is currently on a two-year Pentagon "probation" to solve those issues.

 Gen. James Amos, the Marine Corps commandant, said he believes those issues can be solved before that time, and that the Corps remains committed to the STOVL version.